 Institute for Systems Biology

 Schuster, Heiko; Shao, Wenguang; Weiss, Tobias; Pedrioli, Patrick G A; Roth, Patrick; Weller, Michael; Campbell, David S; Deutsch, Eric W; Moritz, Robert L; Planz, Oliver; Rammensee, Hans-Georg; Aebersold, Ruedi; and Caron, Etienne, "A tissue-based draft map of the murine MHC class I immunopeptidome."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 621.